vipconsult/rpi-door-control/README.md

 Troubleshoot connection loss

-Think how to work together on the same files
-Vendor the used packages!

 Health check
 	Check connection with the reader and restart the pi on failed no way to test the reader is working- if no reading is taken in 3h , restart the usb ports?
 	Check that the golang server reply handler can accept request

 	*** Install binaries so that the systemd service manager runs them as a service GOBIN=/usr/local/bin go install opener.go